CloudNetService/juppiter/.github/README.md

       url = 'https://cloudnetservice.eu/cloudnet/updates/versions/3.4.0-RELEASE/cloudnet-rest.jar'
     }
     // This case demonstrates how to depend on gson without putting it into the
-    // dependenvy handler block of your build.gradle (See below for more information
+    // dependency handler block of your build.gradle (See below for more information
     // on this).
 Please note that for this example to work a repository with the
     // name 'Maven-Central' has to be added to the project.
 If the repository is
     // not defined the node will just silently ignore the dependency.
 If the